warner/lothar-blog/drafts/50-new-sync-protocol/50-new-sync-protocol.md

 The difficulty of testing each guess depends upon what the attacker has managed to steal.
 Regular attackers out on the internet are limited to "online guessing", which means they just try to sign in with your email address and their guessed password, one at a time, and see whether it works or not.
 This is rate-limited by the server, so they'll only get dozens or maybe hundreds of guesses before the server cuts them off.

 An attacker who gets a copy of the server's database (perhaps through an SQL injection attack, the sort you read about every month or two) have to spend about a second of computer time for each guess, which [adds up](http://keywrapping.appspot.com/) when they must try a lot of them.
-The most serious kind of attack, where the bad guy gets full control of the server and can eavesdrop on login requests, yields an easier offline guessing attack (PBKDF) which could be made cheaper with specialized hardware.
+The most serious kind of attack, where the bad guy gets full control of the server and can eavesdrop on login requests, yields an easier offline guessing attack (PBKDF rather than scrypt) which could be made cheaper with specialized hardware.

 The security of old Sync didn't depend upon a password, because the pairing protocol it used meant there were no passwords.